Benjamin-Hogan/Pepe-Mood/README.md

 # Pepe-Mood

-This project demonstrates playing an MP4 video on the ESP32-2432S028 board using a C++ application built with PlatformIO and LVGL.
+This project demonstrates a minimal LVGL application on the ESP32-2432S028 board using PlatformIO.

 ## Building